Robotics (Agriculture, Food, Animal and Wine Sciences)

 Swain Award 2005 to promote excellence in Postgraduate Research, The University of Western Sydney,

-My Teaching and Research interests are in the area of Plant Physiology, Irrigation Science, Irrigation Scheduling, Remote Sensing, Climate change and technology used for Viticulture and science in general.
+My Teaching and Research interests are in the area of Plant Physiology, Irrigation Science, Irrigation Scheduling, Remote Sensing, Climate change and technology used for Viticulture and Plant Physiology in general.
 I am also interested in developing technology and computer programs for scientific research and practical agricultural applications.
-More information: www.vineyardofthefuture.wordpress.com https://www.researchgate.net/profile/Sigfredo_Fuentes
+The implementation of Machine Learning and Artificial Intelligence for Agriculture, Food, Animal and Wine Sciences.
+More information: www.vineyardofthefuture.com https://www.researchgate.net/profile/Sigfredo_Fuentes